 This university town was the first capital of Tenerife.
-It was planned and built in a renaissance style in 1500, a design that was later adopted in New World cities La Habana (modern-day Havana) and Cartagena de Indias (in Colombia).
-The old town retains its colonial feel, with dozens of pastel-colored facades and elegant palaces.
+It was planned and built in a Renaissance style in 1500, a design that was later adopted in New World cities La Habana (modern-day Havana) and Cartagena de Indias (in Colombia).
+The Old Town retains its colonial feel, with dozens of pastel-colored facades and elegant palaces.
 Pick up a map at the tourist office, on Calle Obispo Rey Redondo, and work your way down the beautiful pedestrian streets to be transported back to Spain’s golden age.

 Learn about the neighborhoods, restaurants, museums, and shops that make this New York City’s most exciting borough.More